mariovyord/mariovyord.github.io/src/content/blog/how-to-enable-prettier-for-astro.md

 ## How to open `settings.json`

-Fastest way to open the file is:
+Fastest way to open the file in VS Code is:

 - Windows: press `Ctrl` + `Shift` + `P`
 - Mac: press `⌘` + `Shift` + `P`